robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

 Within a code block, ampersands (`&`) and angle brackets (`<` and `>`) are automatically converted into HTML entities.
-This makes it very easy to include example HTML source code using Markup -- just paste it and indent it, and Markup will handle the hassle of encoding the ampersands and angle brackets.
+This makes it very easy to include example HTML source code using Markdown -- just paste it and indent it, and Markdown will handle the hassle of encoding the ampersands and angle brackets.
 For example, this:

         <div class="footer">